Liver (Anatomy and Function) (cont.)

 What is a liver biopsy?

 Most often, diseases of the liver can be diagnosed by history, physical examination, and blood tests.
-On occasion, should the diagnosis be unclear, a liver biopsy may be necessary.
+On occasion, should the diagnosis be unclear or to assess the degree of damage to the liver, a liver biopsy may be necessary.

 Using a very thin needle, a gastroenterologist or hepatologist (two types of liver specialists) or an interventional radiologist will insert a very fine needle through the skin and into the liver, to retrieve a small bit of tissue.
 This can then be examined under the microscope by a pathologist to help make the diagnosis.
 This procedure is done under sterile conditions to prevent infection, and a local anesthetic is injected into the skin to decrease the potential for pain.